-São Tomé and Príncipe is a developing nation in the lower half of the world's economies.
-Located in the Gulf of Guinea off the west coast of Africa, its climate is tropical.
+São Tomé and Príncipe is a developing nation classified as lower middle income.
+Located in the Gulf of Guinea (west of Africa), the climate is classified as humid equatorial (short dry season).

 See also: Library article for Yellow Fever